Vietnam Visa Extensions

 A note on the e-visa's design

 The e-visa is intentionally short-term-only.
 Vietnam built it for high-volume tourism, not for de facto residency.
-If your real situation is "I want to live in Vietnam for years," the right answer isn't extension or runs — it's the DTV, work permit, investor visa, or marriage visa class that matches your situation.
+If your real situation is "I want to live in Vietnam for years," the right answer isn't extension or runs — it's the work permit, investor visa, marriage visa, or student visa class that matches your situation.
+If none of those fit (general remote workers, retirees), read the reality check before assuming a long-stay route exists.

 Comments